Pentesting WiFi

 with --ivs

-to save a lot of Initialization Vectors-K
+to save a lot of Initialization Vectors

 to use the Korek WEP cracking method on the .ivs